-Provided that (without prejudice to the power of the court to make an order under section 10 (2)) the payment of sums by way of damages for injury or compensation for loss shall not be included among the requirements of a probation order.
+Provided that (without prejudice to the power of the court to make an order under section 10(2)) the payment of sums by way of damages for injury or compensation for loss shall not be included among the requirements of a probation order.

-(3) Without prejudice to the generality of subsection (2), a probation order may include requirements relating to the residence of the offender:
+- (3) Without prejudice to the generality of subsection (2), a probation order may include - - (a) requirements relating to the residence of the offender; or - (b) a requirement that the offender performs such unpaid community service under the supervision of a community service officer.